IITH-Compilers/ml-llvm-project/README.md

 to learn about the layout of the source code tree.

 ### ML Compiler Bridge
-As a part of the ML-Compiler-Bridge [research](https://arxiv.org/pdf/2311.10800.pdf), it is possible to have multiple ways of integrating compiler and the Machine learning model.
+As a part of the [ML-Compiler-Bridge](https://arxiv.org/pdf/2311.10800.pdf), it is possible to have multiple ways of integrating compiler and the Machine learning model.
 These methods primarily use server client communication techniques like gRPC, and pipes.
-The ONNX flow which is capable of representation of ML models into DAG-based IRs with callable APIs in multiple langugages (C/C++/Python),doesnt require a server-client model or inter process communication.
+The ONNX flow which is capable of representation of ML models into DAG-based IRs with callable APIs in multiple langugages (C/C++/Python),does not require a server-client model or inter process communication.
+Additionally, TensorFlow's AOT compiled models are also supported for inference.

 > The Next 700 ML-Enabled Compiler Optimizations: S.VenkataKeerthy, Siddharth Jain, Umesh Kalvakuntla, Pranav Sai Gorantla, Rajiv Sailesh Chitale, Eugene Brevdo, Albert Cohen, Mircea Troffin, Ramakrishna Upadrasta

 ## Setup